Design-Specification Tiling for ICL-based CAD Code Generation: Related Works

-\textbf{LLMs for Code Generation.} Traditional code generation tasks primarily tackled by seq-to-seq models optimized via supervised fine-tuning~\cite{svyatkovskiy2020intellicode,le2022coderl,li2022competition,zheng2023outline} suffered from limited generalization and high computational overhead for parameter updates as the model parameters increased.
+\textbf{LLMs for Code Generation.} With the rapid advancement of deep learning technologies, the field of intelligent code understanding~\cite{ma2023capturing,du2023pre,chai2022pyramid,du2025capturing} and code generation~\cite{xin2025enhancing,sun2026aces,du2024joint,du2023beyond} has witnessed explosive development.
+Together, these advances have significantly promoted the automation of software engineering and expanded the application scope of large language models in programming-related scenarios, including code generation, automated testing, interactive development, and broader software engineering workflows~\cite{fan2023large, mastropaolo2023robustness, cassano2023multiple, schafer2024empirical,bouzenia2025repairagent,parasaram2025fact,yang2025revisiting}.
+Traditional code generation tasks primarily tackled by seq-to-seq models optimized via supervised fine-tuning~\cite{svyatkovskiy2020intellicode,le2022coderl,li2022competition,zheng2023outline} suffered from limited generalization and high computational overhead for parameter updates as the model parameters increased.
 The rise of LLMs has reshaped code generation paradigms, expanding real-world applications from function-level code generation~\cite{fakhoury2024llm} to full-stack project scaffolding~\cite{zhang2024codeagent}.
-The research efforts of code generation focusing on training-free strategies to boost performance, such as chain-of-thought~\cite{li2025structured,yang2024chain}, code ranking~\cite{zhang2023coder,lyu2025top}, in-context learning~\cite{li2025large}, combining compiler testing~\cite{fakhoury2024llm}, etc. These strategies have pushed the performance of advanced code LLMs (e.g., CodeLlama~\cite{roziere2023code}, DeepSeek-Coder~\cite{guo2024deepseek}) well beyond that of traditional methods.
+The research efforts of code generation focusing on training-free strategies to boost performance, such as chain-of-thought~\cite{li2025structured,yang2024chain}, code ranking~\cite{zhang2023coder}, in-context learning~\cite{li2025large}, combining compiler testing~\cite{fakhoury2024llm}, etc. These strategies have pushed the performance of advanced code LLMs (e.g., CodeLlama~\cite{roziere2023code}, DeepSeek-Coder~\cite{guo2024deepseek}) well beyond that of traditional methods.